Great Little Trains of Wales

-- Established by an Act of Parliament way back in 1832, the Ffestiniog Railway is truly a 'Great Little Railway' and is the oldest independent railway company in the World today.
+- Ffestiniog & Welsh Highland Railways was established by an Act of Parliament way back in 1832.
+It is truly a 'Great Little Railway' and is the oldest independent railway company in the World today.
 It takes you on a 13½ mile (21.7km) journey from Porthmadog to Blaenau Ffestiniog, the slate-quarrying town and home to Llechwedd Slate Caverns.
 Visitors can choose from a deep mine tour or the quarry explorer or a thrilling guided adventure in a 4 x 4 military truck.
 You will also find Zip World adventures here.
-Tan-y-Bwlch Station, half way along the line, is situated just off the main valley in the Merionydd Oakwoods with many nature trails starting at the station. www.festrail.co.uk
+Tan-y-Bwlch Station, half way along the line, is situated just off the main valley in the Merionydd Oakwoods with many nature trails starting at the station.

 - The Welsh Highland Railway The Welsh Highland Railway is North Wales' newest and the UK's longest heritage railway and is now open throughout from Caernarfon to the Ffestiniog Railway's Harbour Station in Porthmadog.
 The two lines (Ffestiniog and Welsh Highland Railway) offer visitors a journey across Snowdonia more than 40 miles in length.
 Waunfawr station, approximately halfway along the line, has a friendly pub and campsite beside it and there is a craft village a few minutes walk away.